sdjhen/weather-dashboard-api-challenge/README.md

 ## Description

-This application is utilises the OpenWeather API to give the user a current and five day forecast for any city of their choosing, with the API data appended to the UI for their convienence.
+This application utilises the OpenWeather API to give the user a current and five day forecast for any city of their choosing, with the API data appended to the UI for their convienence.
 A user can input a location of their choosing and the application will respond by retrieving the response from the API and saving the history of searches to local storage.

 ## Installation